nicoentz/GoogleFontsReplacer/README.md

 Assuming you have given a css file "fonts.css" containing all @font-face {} definitions with references to woff2 font files hosted on the google CDN.

-Dependencies: UNIX-like shell, installed python 3 interpreter
+Dependencies: UNIX-like shell, installed python3 interpreter

 1.)
 Copy the script "get_gfonts.sh" and the python source file "replace.py" to the directory where the "fonts.css" is located.